 A great place to catch a ride on the Arkansas and Missouri Railroad in a beautifully restored turn-of-the-century passenger car, downtown Springdale, AR is also home to the Shiloh Museum, which offers Ozark history and buildings dating back to the 1850s.

-Present-day Springdale was in the 1850s a small community named Shiloh.
+Present-day Springdale, with a population of more than 75,000 people, started in the 1850s as a small community named Shiloh.
 The Shiloh Museum of Ozark History has interpretive programs and historical exhibits about the region.
-Back in the 1800s on the northeast side of Springdale was John Fitzgerald’s station and stable.
+Back in the 1800s on the northeast side of town was John Fitzgerald’s station and stable.
 It served as a stop on the Butterfield Overland Mail Co.
 Stagecoach route.
 This native stone barn still stands today and can be viewed when driving along Ark.
 265. The Butterfield Overland trail is part of the Arkansas Heritage Trails System, a statewide system of historic trails that not only educate residents and promote state history, but also encourages cultural and heritage tourism.

-Springdale, AR, too lays claim to the treasure of nearby Beaver Lake for outdoor activities and is close to numerous rivers popular with canoeists, including the Mulberry, Kings and Buffalo.
-Hiking, caving, and camping is available at nearby Devil's Den State Park and Withrow Springs State Park, both less than one hour away.
+Springdale, AR, lays claim to to some wonderful water sports destinations, including nearby Beaver Lake and numerous rivers popular with canoeists, including the Mulberry, Kings and Buffalo.
+Hiking, caving, and public camping is available at nearby Devil's Den State Park and Withrow Springs State Park, both less than one hour away.

 The city is about 22 miles from Prairie Grove Battlefield State Park, and 41 miles from Eureka Springs.